On the central limit question for strictly stationary, reversible Markov chains: The unbounded case --- with quantiles

 For more general mixing rates, that was also shown with a class of counterexamples --- strictly stationary, non-Markovian sequences --- in [\cite {ref-journal-Bradley1997}, Theorem 4], with the ``complete dissipation'' property (\ref {eq3.23}) in Section \ref {sc3} explicitly stated there.
 Those counterexamples violate the conclusion --- and hence also the mixing-rate assumption --- of Theorem \ref{thm5.2}.
 However, some of them still satisfy the hypothesis of Theorem \ref{thm5.3}, and their partial sums will therefore, when normalized as in Theorem \ref{thm5.3}, converge to $N(0,1)$ in distribution.

-(C) In its own way, Theorem \ref {thm5.3} is extremely sharp, practically at the borderline.
-That was shown with a class of counterexamples --- again, strictly stationary, non-Markovian sequenes --- in [\cite {ref-journal-Bradley1997}, Theorem 3] that satisfy conditions (a) and (b) in Theorem \ref{thm5.3} as well as $\int_0^{\alpha(n)} Q_{|X(0)|}^2(u)\, du \leq n^{-1}$ for all $n \in \bbN$, and have (as in the context of Remark \ref{rem4.3}(C)) the weird property (again adapted from \cite {ref-journal-Herrndorf}) that $\inf_{n \in \bbN} P(\, \sum_{k=1}^nX_k = 0) > 0$].
+(C) In its own way, Theorem \ref {thm5.3} is very sharp.
+That was shown with a class of counterexamples --- again, strictly stationary, non-Markovian sequences --- in [\cite {ref-journal-Bradley1997}, Theorem 3] that satisfy conditions (a) and (b) in Theorem \ref{thm5.3} as well as $\int_0^{\alpha(n)} Q_{|X(0)|}^2(u)\, du \leq n^{-1}$ for all $n \in \N$, and have (as in the context of Remark \ref{rem4.3}(C)) the weird property (again adapted from \cite {ref-journal-Herrndorf}) that $\inf_{n \in \N} P(\, \sum_{k=1}^nX_k = 0) > 0$.
+But again, see Remark \ref{rem4.6}, regarding the refinement of Theorem \ref{thm5.3} that was given in [\cite {ref-journal-MP2}, Theorem 4].

-(D) The next theorem, involving primarily strictly stationary, reversible Markov chains whose random variables are unbounded, is intended in essence as a counterpart to Theorem \ref{thm4.4} (which involved the case of bounded random variables). \end{remark}
+(D) The next theorem, primarily involving strictly stationary, reversible Markov chains whose random variables are unbounded, is intended in essence as a counterpart to Theorem \ref{thm4.4} (which involved the case of bounded random variables). \end{remark}

 \begin{theorem} Suppose $f$ is a real function on the closed half line $[1, \infty)$ such that the following conditions are satisfied: \zhfb (a) $0 < f(x) \leq 1$ for all $x \in [1, \infty)$; \zhfb (b) the function $f$ is continuous and strictly decreasing on $[1, \infty)$, and $\lim_{x \to \infty} f(x) = 0$; \zhfb (c) the function $f$ is twice continuously differentiable on the open half line $(1, \infty)$; \zhfb (d) for every positive number $c$, one has that $\lim_{x \to \infty} [e^{cx} f(x)] = \infty$; \zhfb (e) there exists ${\bf w} \in (1,\infty)$ such that the function $x \mapsto x \cdot f(x)$ for $x \in [1, \infty)$ is nonincreasing on $[{\bf w}, \infty)$; \zhfb (f) the function $x \mapsto \log f(x)$ for $x \in [1, \infty)$ is convex.